frioux/blog/content/posts/scalability-reliability-and-performance-at-ziprecruiter.md

 I think I should have explained that a reaper could be made to work even in a single server situation and indeed in that situation may even be more critical.
-I did in fact explain this to some friends who I used to work with when they were I was asking if they thought my talk went well; but that idea should come with the talk.
+I did in fact explain this to some friends when we discussed how my talk went, but that idea should come with the talk.

 The other nuance that I didn't explain, which only barely belongs in the talk, is that while reaping and timeouts sound scary, ultimately you are foolish not